Barracuda10/GTANoRandoms/README.md

 3&nbsp;&nbsp;If there is already more than 1 people in session and then go turn Matchmaking off, It usually will still cause randoms to join.
 So the best way to use this is turn it off while only 1 person in the session.<br>
 <br>
 <h2>Advanced features:</h2>
-This tool can also disable in game cloud services, make the game unable to connect game server, and unable to save game progress.<br>
+This tool can also disable in game cloud services, make the game unable to connect game server, it will prevent game to upload and save game progress.<br>
-It is useful if you don't want the game auto save progress.<br>
 To disable Cloudservices, choose the option show below, it will change to CloudservicesSwitch.<br>
 <br>
 Just like MatchmakingSwitch, click red button or use hotkey (default disabled) will disable Cloudservices.<br>